palantirnet/drupal-rector-sandbox/README.md

 `./test-rector.sh`

+You can also run the PHPUnit tests with:

+`ddev . vendor/bin/phpunit vendor/palantirnet/drupal-rector/tests`

+This command is aliased in `./phpunit.sh`.

 ## Developing with Drupal Rector

 1. Run `ddev . composer install` or `ddev . composer update` (it will execute a script `develop-rector.sh` that prepares a development